-If you’re traveling through Vietnam with kids, there’s a good chance you’ll hit this exact dilemma:
+If you’re traveling through Vietnam with kids, you’ll likely face this exact dilemma:

 That single day told us everything we needed to know.